 A new freeland stand would be over £200.
 Neither the scope nor the stand will wear out much and will retain their value.
 If you're buying secondhand expect to pay a high proportion of the retail price unless there is any obvious wear / damage.

 If you have fingernails of the right length, using the box the ammo comes in is relatively easy.
-If your nails are too long or too short it's a good idea to transfer your ammo to an ammunition box that presents the ammo to you.
+If your nails are too long or too short it's a good idea to transfer your ammo to an ammunition box that presents the ammo to you so it's easier to pick up.
 They also tend to have the holes suitably grouped so it's easy to keep sighting shots and competition shots separate which allows you to easily count competition shots.
-When you've tried really hard to get a ten it's a shame to get penalties for putting the shot on the wrong diagram.
+When you've tried really hard to get a ten it's a shame to get penalties for putting the shot on the wrong diagram or too many / not enough shots on the card.

 - Gehmann Wooden Ammo Box 710 (NSRA) £50